SteveJustin1963/tec-MINT/SJ Manual Mint ver 3.142.md

 - scale your number accordingly to prevent overflows where possible
 - it is known that integer maths has less complexity and more efficiency than floating point for may tasks
 - if we need 32bit floating point we can optionally call the AP9511 APU chip placed at port 0x80 for /CS and port 0x81 for C,/D where D = port 80 and C = port 81
-- always list smaller one function per line, not stagger across several lines; reduces crashes.
-- Comments are preceded with //
-- Comment must not occur on same line as code (bug) but placed on the next line
-- In this manual we will place them on the same line for explanation purposes only.
-- Do not use it in actual code as it interferes with MINT's buffer

 - @ has no use in code, ignore its use for now
 - delays are made with (), for example 100() means do nothing 100 times, this can be nested for longer loops 100(100())